What language to start with?

 * Know and be able to use the basic control structures: conditionals and loops

-* Be able to decompose your code into functions (or methods or procedures, depending on the language) and understand why it is a good idea to do so
+- * Be able to decompose your code into functions and understand why it is a good idea to do so

 * Be able to use some basic data structures (for the purposes of this roadmap, you don't need to understand what's going on beneath the hood)